 Young men studied theology in Wittenburg and Geneva.
 On their return

 they took up evangelical ministries.
-On John Zapolya’s death, his infant son
+On John Zapolya’s death, his

-child’s protector.
+to become the child’s protector.
 The army of Soliman entering the

 Kingdom led to many fleeing before it, including many Reformed

 allowing them to preach unhindered.
 By 1554 Transylvania was almost

 entirely Protestant.
 The last priest left the city of Huns as the

 place was without a single Roman Catholic.
 Count Petrovich

 undertook, as Regent to the infant King, a political reformation.
-Metal

-all political patronage.
+the Church lost all political patronage.

-Unfortunately a difference arose within the Church that would lead to a
+Unfortunately a difference arose within the Church that would lead

-teaching.
+followed Calvin’s teaching.
 In 1545 and 1546 two confessions were

 published, one from each camp.
 At this time separation was not

 however, did lead to the Hungarian church organizing itself and not

 relying on German help.
 It also completely broke off ecclesiastical

 contact with local Roman Catholic Bishops.

 Romanists tried to bribe the Turks to kill Protestants.
 However, as

-Protestant meeting houses had no idols, which the Turks abhorred, they
+Protestant meeting houses had no idols, which the Turks abhorred,

-those who preached the faith of the “Great Mufti of
+the way of those who preached the faith of the “Great Mufti of

 Wittenberg”!
 A change of Regent could have caused the Reformers many

 killed in battle against the Turks.

 The differences between the two Protestant groupings remained even

 during the fierce persecutions which were to follow.
-Publications and
+Publications

-from both sides precluded any coming together.
+Pronouncements from both sides precluded any coming together.

 The claim of Ferdinand passed eventually to Rudolph II.
 He had no